wm97artsociety/Manierism-megabyte-rig-/README.md

 ---
 # Marketplaces for Manierism Megabytes

-Manierism store template is here the only errors are to the swap features while adding you're own product links
+Manierism store template is here the only errors are to the swap feature section needs a update to connect wallet balance php with swap feature and html logic

+while adding you're own product links of course

 Add you're hosting site info, product links change simple things on the marketplace and you're set to sell ❤️